BrianWill/byteschool/markdown/pigeon/data types, operators.md

 ## comments

 It's sometimes useful to leave notes in code, and so we need some way of telling the compiler or interpreter to ignore a chunk of text.
-These are called ***comments***.
+These ignored chunks of text are called ***comments***.
 In Pigeon, a comment starts with # and includes all text through the rest of that line:

 ```
 # This number sign and everything after it on the line is ignored by the language